This post may contain affiliate links. Please read our disclosure policy.

 Best Fall Cobbler

-Hi there!
-I’m Kristin from Yellow Bliss Road, back again with another delicious dessert to share with you.
-It’s Pumpkin Everything season!!
-This Pumpkin Cobbler is super easy to make and something that your whole family will enjoy – It has all the flavors and textures you love about Pumpkin Pie, without all the work!
+It’s pumpkin-everything-season, and time to whip out the pumpkin desserts!!
+This Pumpkin Cobbler recipe is a super easy dessert to make, and something that your whole family will enjoy.
+It has all the flavors and textures you love about Pumpkin Pie, without all the work!

 How to Make Pumpkin Cobbler

-Served warm, the pumpkin has a creamy texture and the crispness of the cake topping is the perfect compliment.
-Top it with vanilla ice cream or for a lighter dish, whipped cream, and a sprinkling of cinnamon.
+Served warm, the pumpkin has a creamy texture, and the crispness of the cake topping is the perfect compliment.

 This recipe is delicious in its simplicity.
 However, you can easily make some additions to change things up.
 Some ideas include: